-EDUC 7202 - Understanding the College Admission Process
+EDUC 7202 - Fundamentals Part 2: College Admission Process

-Develop the skills to prepare and assist students/clients in applying to post-secondary institutions.
-When students/clients understand career options, they are able to narrow their college options and better focus their search.
-Understanding of the various post-secondary options, learn admission criteria, gain insight into choosing a college, and develop the tools to create a college admissions program.
+The college admission process is complex.
+This course is designed to provide counselors information to prepare and assist their own students/clients in applying to post-secondary institutions.
+When students/clients understand career options, they are able to narrow college options.
+In this course students will understand the various post-secondary options, learn the admission criteria for the various options, and gain knowledge on how to choose a college, identify the elements of a college application, and have the tools to create a college admission program.